prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

 # 4. Notes

 1. It is critical to minimize the time of sample exposure to non-denaturing conditions after sample harvesting, as enzymes such as phosphatases and kinases can significantly confound phosphoproteomic studies, leading to artifacts and biases ([10.1158/0008-5472.CAN-14-2309](https://doi.org/10.1158/0008-5472.CAN-14-2309)) by affecting the stability of phosphorylation marks.
 Studies that include sampling of early signaling dynamics should include fast lysing and denaturing strategies ([10.1073/pnas.1521288113](https://doi.org/10.1073/pnas.1521288113)).
 2. Microsphere-based protein clean-up and digestion strategies can be based on a variety of bead surface chemistries that exploit protein aggregation ([10.1074/mcp.TIR118.001270](https://doi.org/10.1074/mcp.TIR118.001270)).
 3. The conditions described result in typical digestion efficiencies of around 20%.
 If there is a decrease in efficiency, Lys C can be used to improve proteolytic efficiency.
 4. Recent optimizations of the TMT labeling protocol have resulted in a reduction of the required TMT reagent amounts and, consequently, the associated costs ([10.1074/mcp.TIR119.001385](https://doi.org/10.1074/mcp.TIR119.001385)).
 This is achieved by using lower reaction volumes, narrow peptide and TMT concentration ranges, and careful fine-tuning of peptide: TMT ratios.
 We typically aim for a TMT:peptide ratio of 4:1 to ensure a high degree of labeling efficiency.
 5. Antibody-based enrichment specificity can be increased by subjecting the acid-eluted peptides to a second enrichment using IMAC beads.
 We describe the enrichment using commercial ready-to-go spin columns based on nitrilotriacetic acid (NTA), a chelating agent.
 However, products based on alternative chelating chemistries can also be used.
 6. It is possible to modify the manufacturer's protocol and downscale the bead volume and peptide input, but specific ratios must be tested for the given sample.
 7. Always ensure mixing of beads and peptide solution during the incubation while avoiding beads sticking to the tube walls and caps.
 Be careful not to remove any beads during the washing steps.
 8. Typically, system backpressure stabilizes within 20 min and should be monitored over all injections to ensure optimal performance and column lifetime.
-   9. Different concatenation methods can be programmed and may include omitting fractions that contain the bulk of unreacted TMT reagent, as observed by an increase in the 260 nm UV reading
+9. Different concatenation methods can be programmed and may include omitting fractions that contain the bulk of unreacted TMT reagent, as observed by an increase in the 260 nm UV reading.
 10. It is crucial to work with fresh binding and wash buffers, as the enrichment efficiency can be negatively affected.
 11. Alternatively, Zr-IMAC HP can be use,d which will generate overlapping as well as unique/complementary peptide pools.

-* Critical points and considerations for the experimental setup

-* Tips for data interpretation and limitations

 ## **References**